 Or use your imagination to visualize the meanings, images, and stories of the Qur’an as you recite them.

 This will get your brain fired up in many different ways.

 If you care about living a meaningful, productive life and not a fragmented or distracted one, then you’ll need to develop your focus muscles.

-There’s no way more powerful or blessed to exercise those muscles than dedicating time in the early hours everyday to the most important message to read, the words of your Lord.
+There’s no way more powerful or blessed to exercise those muscles than by dedicating time in the early hours of every day to the most important message to read, the words of your Lord.